WebDataRocks/pivot-flutter/README.md

 flutter run
 ```

-You can see the result on your mobile device.
+You can access the project on your mobile device.

-## Usage
+## Related docs

-For details on usage, refer to the [WebDataRocks integration with Flutter](https://www.webdatarocks.com/doc/integration-with-flutter/) tutorial.
+For details on how to integrate WebDataRocks into existing Flutter projects, check out the [integration with Flutter](https://www.webdatarocks.com/doc/integration-with-flutter/).

+## Support
+Feel free to ask WebDataRocks-related questions on [StackOverflow](https://stackoverflow.com/questions/tagged/webdatarocks).